-Testing for Soil pH
+Testing Soil pH

 Follow the extension's instructions for gathering the soil sample.
 It's usually best to gather multiple samples from each large lawn area and mix the samples for each area together before bagging it for testing.
 Be sure to let the tester know that you want to learn about liming your lawn.
 They will likely perform an SMP buffer test on your sample(s) to indicate how much lime to add.

-Lime as a Soil Amendment
+How to Use Lime as a Soil Amendment

 There are several types of agricultural lime used as a soil amendment to correct pH, but the form normally applied to lawns is pulverized, powdered limestone or chalk.
 A soil test can tell you the best type of lime to apply.
-Lime with a high calcium content is referred to as calcitic lime and has the benefit of adding calcium to the soil.
+Lime with a high calcium content is referred to as calcitic lime and it has the benefit of adding calcium to the soil.
 Some limestone contains a significant amount of magnesium and is referred to as dolomitic lime.
 Dolomitic lime adds magnesium to the soil and may be recommended if soil tests indicate a magnesium deficiency.

 Lime can be applied to a lawn any time of year that soil isn't frozen, but it is typically done during spring or fall.
 It's best to apply lime after aerating the lawn.
 This aids absorption and allows some of the lime to reach deeper into the soil.